 - Only the required number of recursive join steps are executed

-- The number of levels can be limited to avoid “runaway” recursions
+- We can limit the number of levels to avoid “runaway” recursions

 Which of the two queries has the better performance cannot be said in general.
 It depends on the data demography.
-Our suggestion is to choose the recursive variant in principle since it is more flexible.
+We suggest choosing the recursive variant in principle since it is more flexible.
 If performance is an essential factor, we recommend measuring the resource consumption in table DBC.DBQLOGTBL for both variants and then decide accordingly.